yeager-j/nuzlocke.gg/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Style Guide

+1. Give functions clear names and purposes.
+Each function should have one job and do it well.
+Avoid side effects where possible.
+2. Avoid inline comments.
+If your code needs a comment to be understood, try refactoring it by extracting variables or creating functions.
+However, always write JSDocs.
+3. When writing TypeScript types, be as strict as is practical.
+Additionally, if you write a type that inherits another type, consider if you could use composition instead.
+Be careful about coupling.

 ## License